 Any conflict of interest between the Company and Directors must be prevented.
 The Board is responsible for dealing with any conflicts of interest that Directors or majority shareholders may have in relation to the Company.
 Directors must be alert to conflicts of interest and may not:

-- (a) compete with the Company; - (b) demand or accept substantial gifts from the Company for themselves or their spouse, registered partner or other life companion, foster child or relative by blood or marriage up to the second degree; - (c) provide unjustified advantages to third parties at the Company's expense; or - (d) take advantage of business opportunities that the Company is entitled to, for themselves or for their spouse, registered partner or other life companion, foster child or relative by blood or marriage up to the second degree.
+- compete with the Company; - demand or accept substantial gifts from the Company for themselves or their spouse, registered partner or other life companion, foster child or relative by blood or marriage up to the second degree; - provide unjustified advantages to third parties at the Company's expense; or - take advantage of business opportunities that the Company is entitled to, for themselves or for their spouse, registered partner or other life companion, foster child or relative by blood or marriage up to the second degree.

-A Director other than the Senior Non-Executive Director or vice-chairman must, without delay, report any conflict of interest or potential conflict of interest to the Senior Non-Executive Director, or in the Senior Non-Executive Director must, without delay, report any conflict of interest or potential conflict of interest to the vice-chairman or, in the vice-chairman's absence, to the other Directors.
-The vice-chairman must, without delay, report any conflict of interest or potential conflict of interest to the Senior Non-Executive Director or, in the Senior Non-Executive Director's absence, to the other Directors.
+A Director other than the Senior Non-Executive Director or vice-chairman must, without delay, report any conflict of interest or potential conflict of interest to the Senior Non-Executive Director, or in the Senior Non-Executive Director's absence, the vice-chairman.
+The Senior Non-Executive Director must, without delay, report any conflict of interest or potential conflict of interest to the vice-chairman or, in the vice-chairman's absence, to the other Directors.
+The vice-chairman must, without delay, report any conflict of interest or potential conflict of interest to the Senior Non-Executive Director's absence, to the other Directors.
+The vice-chairman must, without delay, report any conflict of interest or potential conflict of interest to the Senior Non-Executive Director's absence, to the other Directors.
 The Director must provide all relevant information, including any relevant information concerning his or her spouse, registered partner or other life companion, foster child and relatives by blood or marriage up to the second degree.
 The Board decides whether a Director has a conflict of interest, without the Director concerned being present.
 A Director may not participate in the Board's or a committee's deliberations and decision-making process on a subject where the Director is found to have a conflict of interest.
 This rule doesn't apply when the entire Board is unable to adopt a resolution as a result of all Directors being unable to participate in the deliberations and decision-making process due to a conflict of interest.